 Safety management improvements may be the most important benefits of using drones in construction.
 Active work zones present some of the most hazardous conditions for site personnel.
 We’ve mentioned power tools and heavy machinery, but there are also confined spaces, ladders, scaffolding, trenches, and other safety concerns to deal with.

-Having proactive safety management plans is a best practice in this industry, and drones provide an efficient and cost-effective way to monitor safety.
+Having proactive safety management plans is a best practice in this industry, and drones provide an efficient and cost-effective way to monitor construction safety.
 A safety officer or coordinator can use UAVs to check remote sites for ongoing and potential problems.
 An independent auditor can conduct OSHA drone inspections.
 Drones can go to hard-to-reach areas, capturing real-time information without the risk to health and safety.

 6. Site Security and Surveillance